 - said the representative of the military department Willy Nelson.

-The army also plans to equip the system with armored brigades and deploy them on Bradley combat vehicles, M1 Abrams tanks and M109 Paladin self-propelled howitzers.
-After installing the technology on these “priority vehicles”, the ground forces will assess the need to install the device on the so-called second level vehicles.
+The Army also plans to equip armored brigades with the system and deploy them on Bradley fighting vehicles. tanks M1 Abrams and M109 Paladin self-propelled howitzers.
+After installing the technology on these "priority vehicles", the ground forces will assess the need to install the device on the so-called. vehicles of the second level.

 One “really good system”